ConservationMetrics/gc-explorer/README.md

 The GitHub Actions workflow automatically runs both unit and end-to-end (E2E) tests.
 For E2E tests to work in CI, we have configured the relevant GitHub secrets in the repository settings.

 **How it works:**
 - The CI environment does **not** spin up a local database.
-Instead, it connects to the shared demo/test database using the above secrets.
+Instead, it connects to the shared demo/test database using the secrets defined in `.env.test.example`.
 This ensures your CI and local test environments are consistent and eliminates drift.
 - The workflow automatically generates a `.env.test` file with these secrets before running tests.
 - Playwright starts the Nuxt dev server using this environment and runs E2E tests against the real application and database.